Upper Expected Meeting Times for Interdependent Stochastic Agents: Meeting Times for Multiple Interdependent Agents

-As in the case with two agents, by taking the convex hull of \(\T^m\) and defining the corresponding upper (and lower) transition operator, we obtain a characterization of the upper (and lower) meeting time analogous to that in Eq.~\eqref{eq:lowermeetchara}.
-Moreover, this also allows us to apply iterative algorithms of Krak~\cite{krak2021comphit} to compute the upper (and lower) expected meeting time, as taking the convex hull leaves the upper (and lower) expected meeting time unchanged.
+As before, under the assumption that $\T$ is compact, convex and has SSR, the set $\T^k$ is compact and has separately specified rows.
+The upper (and lower) expected meeting time of $k$ interdependent stochastic agents with set of transition matrices $\T$ can be seen as the upper (and lower) hitting time of an imprecise Markov chain on the space $\ZZ^k$ with set of transition matrices $\T^k$ and target set $D^k:=\{(z,\dots,z) \mid z\in \ZZ\}$.
+As in the case with two agents, by taking the convex hull of \(\T^k\) and defining the corresponding upper (and lower) transition operator, we obtain a characterization of the upper (and lower) meeting time analogous to that in Equation~\eqref{eq:lowermeetchara}.
+Moreover, this also allows us to apply Krak's algorithm~\cite{krak2021comphit} to compute the upper (and lower) expected meeting time, as taking the convex hull leaves the upper (and lower) expected meeting time unchanged.